SnowyMouse/chimera/README.md

 > [p7zip](https://wiki.archlinux.org/index.php/P7zip) (POSIX).

 > **CAUTION:** Do NOT overwrite your original bitmaps.map or sounds.map files.
 > You need these to load Halo PC maps.
-Also, Chimera will *not* enable Custom
+Also, Chimera will *not* enable this
-> Edition support if *any* of the above files are missing.
+> feature if *any* of the above files are missing.

 ### Commands
 Chimera provides a number of extra features that can be turned on.
 Most of